rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 If you do need to back up these files, our suggested workarounds are:

--   For databases - Take a snapshot of the database (e.g., a database dump) and back up the dump.
+-   **For databases**: Take a snapshot of the database (a database dump) and back up the dump.
 See [Rackspace Cloud Backup - Backing up Databases](/how-to/rackspace-cloud-backup-backing-up-databases) for full instructions.
--   For log files - Take snapshots of your log files and back them up.
+-   **For log files**: Take snapshots of your log files and back them up.
     -   To avoid running out of disk space, rotate your log files periodically.

 #### Does the backup agent accept incoming connections?

-No. The agent only makes outgoing SSL connections to our API server on port 443.
+No. The agent only makes outgoing Secure Sockets Layer (SSL) connections to our API server on port 443.